AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-address-review-comments.md

 **Reply to a comment by tagging other users**

 As an Author and initiator of the review task, you can reply to review comments and tag other users involved in the same review task to direct their attention or assign follow-ups.
 This functionality is available only for active review tasks.

 ![](images/tag-users-review.png){width="350" align="left"}
 *Caption:Tag users as an initiator/Author*

+Tagged users receive both an email and an AEM notification, ensuring they’re promptly informed.

 **Parent topic:**[Introduction to review](review.md)